-If you click on Chapters, you'll be directed to eight options.
-Clicking on any of these options will then take you to a place in the DVD where we're discussing a topic and introducing the upcoming counseling demonstration vignette.
-However, if you prefer to skip our exciting discussions and introductory comments, you can click on Counseling Demonstrations and then directly on any of 15 different specific demonstrations.
+The videos are divided into eight sections.
+Each section shows us discussing a topic and introducing the upcoming counseling demonstration vignette.
+However, if you prefer to skip our exciting discussions and introductory comments, you can watch the 15 different specific counseling demonstrations.

 To help you identify places in the text that are linked to particular video content, we have two different forms of call-outs.
-The first type of call-out indicates where it might be beneficial to watch a specific DVD chapter in which we discuss a skill and introduce a counseling demonstration.
+The first type of call-out indicates where it might be beneficial to watch a specific video section in which we discuss a skill and introduce a counseling demonstration.
 The second type of call-out links particular text sections with specific counseling demonstrations.
-The Clinical Interviewing DVD can also be purchased separately (ISBN 978-1-118-39012-2).
-However you use it, we hope you find the DVD helpful to the teaching and learning process.
+Access to the Clinical Interviewing DVD can also be purchased separately at www.wiley.com/go/videoresourcecenter.
+However you use it, we hope you find the VRC helpful to the teaching and learning process.